CHTC/chtc-website-source/file-avail-squid.md

     same large file (or few files), including large software.
-It is not good for cases when each of many jobs needs a *different* large input file, in which case [our large data staging location](/file-avail-largedata) should be used.
+It is not good for cases when each of many jobs needs a *different* large input file, in which case [our large data staging location](file-avail-largedata) should be used.
 Remember that
     you\'re always better off by pre-splitting a large input file into smaller job-specific files if each job only needs some of the large files\'s data.
 If each job needs a large set of many files, you